Melcatus/genomic_cotton/data/README_data.md

+#### This directory contain:

+---> Directory with files for do genome annotation with can be consulted in page of [CottonGen](https://www.cottongen.org/data/download/genome_tetraploid/AD1#CM)

-#### This directory no contain files, but direct you to repository in where found the accessions analyze in this work.
+#### And, direct you to repository in where found the accessions analyze in this work.

 *This study include two types of data: resequencing of wilds and landraces individuals of Mexico and accession of others works*